erebys-2/MDB_brush_configurer/README.txt

 1. Create new folder in 'src\brush_lists'
 2. Copy 'Brush2.ini', 'brush_script', and 'brush_bitmap' from your Medibang config folder into the new folder
 3. Run the program, your new brush list should appear in the initial window's list widget
+4. Launch main window

 For FireAlpaca Brushes:
 1. Create new folder in 'src\brush_lists'
 2. Copy 'BrushNew.xml', 'brush_script', 'brush_texture', and 'brush_bitmap' from your FireAlpaca config folder into the new folder
 3. Run the program, your new brush list should appear in the initial window's list widget
+4. Launch main window

+Importing directly from files:
+1. Copy brush files (.bs, .png, .mdp) into any folder in 'src\brush_lists', 'DIRECT_IMPORT' is highly suggested for organization reasons
+2. Run the program and select the brushlist where you copied the files into in the inital window***
+3. Launch main window

+***Preset data is lost when importing directly from files.
+You will have to tweak the brush sliders in Medibang to achieve the intended brush settings.
+This is especially true for bitmap type brushes.